haleymt/CrystalQuest/README.md

     numPoints: 3
   };
 ```
 The array `Game.WAVES` holds all of these objects.
-The game keeps track of what wave it's on by incrementing a counter that refers to an index in Game.WAVES.
+The game keeps track of what wave it's on by incrementing a counter that refers to an index in `Game.WAVES`.

 ### Intervals
 Javascript's `setInterval` is notoriously tricky.
 It is strict about scope, it doesn't return any values, and any child `setInterval`s nested inside of another parent `setInterval` will *keep running* even after a parent interval is cleared.
 This poses potentially huge performance problems.
 To fix it, I carefully clear any intervals I create throughout the game: